-Our learning framework can be viewed as a bandit learning problem where the manager is playing against a bandit that is not stochastic nor fully adversarial \cite{lattimore2020bandit,chandak2023equilibrium}.
+Our manager is learning with bandit feedback that is not stochastic nor fully adversarial \cite{lattimore2020bandit,chandak2023equilibrium}.
 Instead, the rewards of this bandit are generated by the game dynamics.
 This ``game bandit'' introduces a new type of noise.
-The goal of the manager is to steer the unique NE to a point that satisifes target linear constraints.
-Hence, the type of feedback the manager needs concerns the behavior at NE.
+The goal of the manager is to steer the unique NE to a point that satisfies target linear constraints.
+Hence, the feedback the manager needs concerns the behavior at NE.
 However, the dynamics are not at NE every turn.
-In fact, by changing the prices the manager perturbs the system which complicates and delays the convergence to the unique NE.
-Therefore, the main noise in this ``game bandit'' is an equilibrium noise that stems from the distance of the dynamics from the time-varying NE.
+In fact, by changing the prices, the manager perturbs the system which complicates and delays the convergence to the unique NE.
+Therefore, constraint violation feedback in this problem suffers from equilibrium noise which is the distance of the dynamics from the time-varying NE.

-Our problem can be viewed as a Generalized Nash Equilibrium Problem (GNEP), where players seek to converge to a NE subject to coupled constraints \cite{GNEP-Facc-survey}.
-Efficient computation of GNE in strongly monotone games in the noiseless setting has been widely studied \cite{GNEP-Kim, GNEP-Jordan, GNEP-Aussel}.
-Stochastic convergence to GNEs has recently been studied under different assumptions.
-In \cite{GNEP-Franci-learning} players share their actions with others, and in \cite{GNEP-Shakarami-learning} the reward function is assumed to be linear.
-In \cite{GNEP-Alizadeh-learning}, stochastic convergence to GNE is studied more generally, resulting in a centralized algorithm where the weighted empirical average of the actions is shown to converge in expectation.
-We provide a distributed stochastic learning scheme that converges in probability 1 to GNE with linear coupled constraints in strongly monotone games without communication between players.